think-mm/enblog/input/posts/2008/12-29-which-alliance-may-come-out-victorious-in-this-bdesh-election.md

 ---
-Title: Which alliance may come out victorious in this B'desh election?
+Title: Which alliance may come out victorious in this Bangladesh election?
 Tags:
   - bd election 2008
   - A. H. Jaffor Ullah